 The Kasey Earl band was organically formed during Kasey’s college years and has had some amazing opportunities.
 The band has a southern rock flavor and performs for many types of events including student retreats, Disciple Now weekends, block parties and festivals.
 The Kasey Earl Band recently had the incredible opportunity to entertain at an event for the Vice President of the United States, Mike Pence.
 Kasey’s main place is leading from the drums, but is a very versatile musician and can play other instruments including lead/rhythm guitars and bass.
 HIs skills span across many genres including rock, country, bluegrass, blues, orchestral, jazz and pop.
 In addition to the Kasey Earl Band, he regularly plays drums with the Arkansas Masters’ Singers and the Jubilation Jazz big band.
 Kasey is very involved in the Arkansas Baptist State Convention and enjoys opportunities to lead worship for ABSC events across the state and serves on the production team for Super Summer Arkansas and teaches drums at Praiseworks, a worship arts camp.

 In December of 2008, Kasey graduated “Cum Laude” from UAM with a Bachelor of Arts in Music - Percussion.
 Immediately following graduation, he served the next five years at New Life Fellowship in DeWitt, AR as Associate Pastor of Worship and Student Ministries and then just over a year as Worship Pastor at First Baptist Church, Newport, AR.
 God then opened the door for Kasey to move to Little Rock and join the staff at Immanuel Baptist Church as Associate Worship Pastor in 2015.
 During his time at Immanuel, Kasey led worship for the contemporary service on Sundays and served as the student worship leader on Wednesday nights.
-In the fall of 2018, God made it clear that he had a new adventure for Kasey and he accepted the position of Minister of Music and Worship at Central Baptist Church in North Little Rock.
+In the fall of 2018, God made it clear that he had a new adventure for Kasey and he accepted the position of Minister of Music and Worship at Central Baptist Church in North Little Rock where he serves currently.
 Kasey and his wife, Amanda, were married in 2009 and have one daughter, Emmy Lou.